xytis/xytis.github.io/content/story/ravnica_s02.md

 something and just vanished somewhere in the darkness.

 The Rakdos girl fluidly ran around charging elephant and stopped above Neirius:
---"Oh, what trouble had you gotten me into now?"- she asked in a softer voice.
+"Oh, what trouble had you gotten me into now?" she asked in a softer voice.

 Loxodon stopped in his tracks, made a sharp turn and slammed his hammer in the girls stomach.
 Girl responded by pointing a finger at the elephant and demonic flames engulfed the Boros Cleric.

---"Dtud yxuqqg toyd, gio piiq!"- she hissed in abyssal.
+"Dtud yxuqqg toyd, gio piiq!" she hissed in abyssal.

 Before she could do anything else, Nai appeared behind her, pressed her dagger to her throat and carefully, for the third time in all this chaos, demanded:

---"Put your coin-sack down and drop your weapon!"
+"Put your coin-sack down and drop your weapon!"

 Rakdos girl did not answer to her demands, she instead demanded to tell what they have done to Neirius.
 She mumbled something about a letter and being his